chbrown/formious/README.md

     cd turkserv
     npm install

+To bring your submodules (static-lib) up to date:

+    git submodule foreach git pull

 # Configuration

 `Nginx` is used as a reverse-proxy and static file handler, and `supervisord` is used to monitor and restart the process.